 Fair Trade Labels: What They Mean

 With so many different labels and certification companies, it can be confusing to know what they all mean.
-Here is a breakdown of the most common ones:
+Here is a breakdown of the most common labels:

 Fair Trade USA’s Fair Trade Certified standards prohibit forced labor, child labor, and discrimination, and protects freedom of association and collective bargaining rights.
 If child labor should surface, remediation guidelines are put in place.
 Fair Trade Certified certifies farmer cooperatives as well as larger plantations.